peterhinch/micropython-async/v3/docs/TUTORIAL.md

 asyncio.run(main())
 ```
 A `Message` can provide a means of communication between an interrupt handler
 and a task.
-The handler services the hardware and issues `.set()` which is
+The handler services the hardware and issues `.set()` which causes
-tested in slow time by the task.
+the waiting task to resume (in relatively slow time).

 Constructor:
  * No args.